In this article

 "My experience has been doing it in a more incremental fashion.
 A lot of this didn’t happen overnight.
 When we started the website itself, Shopify.com, it was considered the design team’s domain.
 For me to ask for anything was, well you know, they’ll consider it...

 You ask for a few small things and then you show that you’re adding value.
 'Why don’t we just change the title tags and some content on the page'– they were fine on that, and then they see that you make a big impact because you get more traffic to the site– so you show them Google Analytics, here's before and here's after.

 And then they start to gain a bit of trust in you, and they ask you, so, what else can we do?
 A/B test the copy, great results.

-Same thing with product– there was a clear demarcation inside Shopify.
-We kind of pushed them and just said, “Why don’t we just start testing some different things in the onboarding– the first thing you see when you signup?”
+The same thing with the product– there was a clear demarcation inside Shopify.
+We kind of pushed them and just said, "Why don’t we just start testing some different things in the onboarding– the first thing you see when you signup?"
 We tried that out, had some good success there, and then tried more things.